Do Good Works

 “For it is God who works in you both to will and to do for His good pleasure.”Philippians 2:13

-The use of the word “both” in this verse shows that God provides the first motivation for our initial desire to accept His free salvation and then He also provides the power to make that decision effective.
-This does not mean that we are passive beings but that God provides the desire to be saved, He enables us to make the decision to attain salvation, and then He also supplies us with the grace and power to make the decision fruitful so that salvation is realized and seen in our lives.
+The use of the word “both” in this verse shows that God provides the first motivation for our first desire to accept His free salvation and then He also provides the power to carry on that decision.
+This does not mean that we have no role to play but that God provides the desire to be saved, He enables us to make the decision to attain salvation, and then He also supplies us with the grace and power to make the decision fruitful so that the fruits of salvation are seen in our lives.

 God’s will for main is to be saved.
 In fact, no one desires our redemption more eagerly than the Father.
 It is His “good pleasure” that men should be saved.
 And He has done all that is possible to make this a reality.
 “Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning” (James 1:17).

-Therefore, salvation is a cooperative work between God and man, with God providing all the needed grace for man’s use and man by faith hanging on God for every good gift.
+Therefore, salvation is a cooperative work between God and man, with God providing all the needed grace for man’s use and man by faith hanging on God to receive every good gift.
 God is the only source of moral and physical benefits, whether given to Christians or to non-Christians.

 Therefore, to abide in Christ means that the soul must be in daily, constant communion with Jesus Christ through prayer and study of the word.
-And the soul should walk as Christ lived (Gal.
-2:20).
-Thus it is seen that God does the good works in us, “For we are His workmanship” (Ephesians 2:10).
+And the soul should walk as Christ walked (Galatians 2:20).
+Thus, it is seen that God does the good works in us, “For we are His workmanship” (Ephesians 2:10).